 Can French Bulldogs Eat Raw Bacon?

 Raw bacon is not recommended for French Bulldogs.
 Despite being considered “safe” by some, raw bacon is more likely to cause illness in dogs.
 As with any raw product, there is a small chance that the meat contains parasites or bacteria that could cause your French Bulldog to become ill.
-In spite of this, if your Frenchie manages to eat a tiny morsel off the floor, he probably won’t be harmed.
+Despite this, if your Frenchie manages to eat a tiny morsel off the floor, he probably won’t be harmed.

 Can French Bulldogs Eat Bacon Fat?